Ashwini59/face-recognitionattendance/README.md

 2. The website will detect and recognize faces in the uploaded/captured image and provide the results.

-3. MMark your attendance in sheet.
+3. Mark your attendance in sheet.

 ## Conclusion